Europe Parliament likely to approve forced losses on wealthy failed bank depositors

 The European Parliament's backing is needed for any proposals to become law.

-Gunnar Hokmark, a Swedish conservative in the European Parliament, said most categories of deposits would not be protected under proposals likely to be agreed.
+Gunnar Hokmark, a Swedish conservative in the European Parliament, said most deposits would not be protected under proposals likely to be agreed.

-"There is a very clear exception for all deposits below 100,000 euros (85,230 pounds)," Hokmark, who will lead negotiations with European Union member states, told a news conference.
+"There is a very clear exception for all deposits below 100,000 euros," Hokmark, will lead negotiations with European Union member states, told a news conference.

 The European Parliament has an equal say alongside countries when deciding who among a bank's creditors - bondholders or depositors, for example - must bear the brunt of failures such as those in Cyprus' banking sector.